PowerLoom/pooler/README.md

                     "project_type": "aggregate_pairContract_24h_trade_volume",
                     "aggregate_on": "SingleProject",
                     "filters": {
-                        // this triggers the compute() contained in the processor class at the module location
+                        // this triggers the compute() contained in the processor class at the module location for project IDs prefixed with `pairContract_trade_volume` on each pair contract address
-                        // every time a `SnapshotFinalized` event is received for project IDs containing the prefix `pairContract_trade_volume`
+                        // every time an `EpochReleased` event is received, at (epoch ID - 1) "projectId": "pairContract_trade_volume"
-                        // at each epoch ID
-                        "projectId": "pairContract_trade_volume"
                     },
                     "processor": {